CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - One button LCM mode (see example workflow), the node download required SD and SDXL LCM models at first usage
 - Save .json and/or .txt file with process details, but these details saved to image as EXIF too
 - Read original A1111 style.csv file, handle dynamic prompts and additional networks from the prompts, example .csv included
-- Random noise generator for latent image
+- Random noise generator for latent image, with special finction to generate different, but consistent images with locked seed
 - Additional and easy editable styles included in the text encoder as list
 - Resolution selector by side ratios only, editable ratio source in external file, and auto detect checkpoint version for right final size
 - Image size can be convert to "standard" (x16) values, fully customizable side ratios at the bottom of the resolution selector node